-For example, the Phase II model assumes a source array of 8,000 cubic inches.
+For example, the Phase II model assumes a seismic source array of 8,000 cubic inches.
 This is at, or very near, the upper limit of the largest source arrays used in the GOM.
-See DPEIS at 3-18, Appx.
-D at D-25.
+See Appendix at D-25.
 The actual distribution of array sizes in the GOM ranges from 8,400 cubic inches to less than 2,000 cubic inches, with a mean value of 5,600 cubic inches.
-The scaling differences in the range to threshold criteria produced by an overestimated array size of 8,000 cubic inches cascade down through the calculations, so that when a threshold range four times larger than produced by a typical survey source is established using hearing injury thresholds 10 or a hundred times lower than actual measured thresholds, and applied to numbers of animals (using the Duke model) that are 10 times higher than any previous estimates, the outcome is a prediction that 10,000 to 100,000 times more exposures might occur than use of the "best available data" values might otherwise have calculated.
-See Attachment A. Instead of this overly precautionary and unrealistic approach, BOEM could have used the data for all array sizes used in the GOM in the past 10 or 20 years, plotted them on a typical bell-shaped curve, and calculated the mean or median and variance or mode.
+The scaling differences in the range to threshold criteria produced by an overestimated array size of 8,000 cubic inches cascade down through the calculations, so that when a threshold range four times larger than produced by a typical survey source is established using hearing injury thresholds 10 or 100 times lower than actual measured thresholds, and applied to numbers of animals that can be up to 10 times higher than any previous federal estimates (see infra § III.C), the outcome is a prediction that 10,000 to 100,000 times more exposures might occur than use of the "best available data" values might otherwise have calculated.
+See Attachment A. Instead of this overly precautionary and unrealistic approach, BOEM could have used the data for all array sizes used in the GOM in the past 10 or 20 years, plotted them on a typical bell-shaped curve, and calculated the mean or median and variance.